osisoft/PI-Adapter/V1/Configuration/System components configuration.md

 ### Add a system component

-Complete the following procedure to add a new component:
+Complete the following procedure to add a new component to the system:

 1. Using any text editor, create a file that contains the component to be added to the system in JSON form.
 	- For content structure, see [Default system components configuration](#default-system-components-configuration).